Patsy Asuncion: Bridges, Not Walls

-Patsy Asuncion is a powerful member of our vibrant community here at The Bridge.
+Patsy Asuncion is a board member for The Bridge.
 Whether she’s promoting an open mic night, organizing an all-women poetry reading, or performing her own poetry, she is always contributing something energetic, inclusive, and significant for our Charlottesville community.

 The landscape of varied arts in Charlottesville was a major reason for my move here some four years ago.
 I dove into the creative scene right away, my first adventure attending Verbs & Vibes at the Bridge Performing Arts Initiative (PAI).
 Booming music backing pierced and tattooed hip-hop artists was not quite the sedate poetry and prose program I’d expected.
 What surprised me more was I liked it!
 Here was this wild range of spoken and performance artists, musicians, singers, and ME where everyone was respected on the stage.
 I came back again and again.

 Since that initial crash into the Cville arts scene, I’ve connected with many more word projects, (from workshops and readings to events) as well as supported local and professional artists on big stages and in bar scenes.
 There’s something for everyone every day of the week.